Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

 Key capabilities
 ================

- - Authenticates User connection by maintaining an active User account.
  - Ensures packets are matched to an existing session
  - Simulates common Terminal processes/commands.
  - Leverages the Service base class for install/uninstall, status tracking etc.